An inside look at salons and restaurants reopening in Alabama

 At Studio 21 Salon, customers’ experience will be very different, starting before they even walk through the door.
 When clients arrive, they are asked to sit outside until an employee checks their temperature and screens them with a few COVID-19 related questions.

 “So we’re actually doing temperature checks.
-I don’t know if we’ll have to do that indefinitely but for now, because the testing isn’t as big as we’d like it to be in the area,” said Dana Deason, the salon owner.
+I don’t know if we’ll have to do that indefinitely but for now, because the testing isn’t as big as we’d like it to be in the area,” Studio 21 owner Dana Deason said.

+Deason said she and her team has been preparing for the reopening, taking extreme precautions.

 Employees and clients wear masks.
 The salon is selling masks if a client does not come prepared.
 Plastic barrier dividers are in place at the front desk and in between shampoo bowls.
 Each stylist’s station is at least 6 feet apart.